-Utah police say they shot, killed man near a high school
+Utah police say they killed armed man near a high school

-SALT LAKE CITY (AP) - A Utah man armed with a bow and arrow, rifle and knife was killed during a shootout with police officers near a suburban high school, authorities said.
+SALT LAKE CITY (AP) - A Utah man armed with a bow and arrow, shotgun and knife was killed Tuesday night during a shootout with police officers near a suburban high school, authorities said.

-Utah officers said they shot and killed a 27-year old man who asked police to shoot him near Viewmont High School in Bountiful, a suburb of Salt Lake City.
+Utah officers said they shot and killed a 27-year old man who asked police to shoot him following a confrontation near Viewmont High School in Bountiful, a suburb of Salt Lake City.

 Davis School District officials said the high school started school two hours later on Wednesday because of the fatal police shooting.
 The district said no faculty, staff or students were involved.